 The Attempt Score field in the upper-right corner updates automatically as you add or change question scores.

 - Attempt score is a tally of the number of points achieved over points possible for each student attempt – you cannot edit it directly.

 - To change a student’s attempt score, manually increase or decrease the points awarded on individual questions.
-To change a student’s overall assessment grade, change the gradebook points from the Student Attempts tab or from the Course Gradebook.
+To change a student’s overall assessment grade, change the gradebook points from the By Student tab or from the Course Gradebook.

 - Any changes to the correct answer setup (for example, changing the correct answer) made after students have submitted the assessment will not automatically adjust the students' scores.
 Instructors must manually override the grade.

 Grading a Student Attempt from the Course Gradebook